 Lu Hong Vinh and the police officers of Phieng Khoai commune have advised the local government and coordinated with the Border Guard to deploy many measures to maintain security and order in the border area, while creating stable and safe villages.

-At Phieng Khoai Commune Police, the meetings are not scheduled, but depend entirely on the actual work.
-They work outside of office hours, all of them go when the people need them, when there is urgent work that needs to be resolved promptly.
+At Phieng Khoai Commune Police, meetings are not scheduled, but depend entirely on the actual work.
+They work outside of office hours, all of them go on the road when people need them, when urgent matters need to be resolved promptly.
 From the commune center to the farthest village, people can recognize Lu Hong Vinh and his teammates from afar.
 Their image is a sign of safety and peace.

 Like "cleavers" in border villages

-Mr. Nguyen Van Toan, Vice Chairman of Phieng Khoi Commune People's Committee said: Our local Party Committee and government have absolute trust in the Commune Police force.
-They are not afraid of difficulties and hardships, they rush to help people with small things; they regularly advise the Party Committee, People's Council, and People's Committee of Phieng Khoi Commune on ensuring political security and social order and safety in the area, thereby serving the task of local socio-economic development.
+Mr. Nguyen Van Toan, Vice Chairman of the People's Committee of Phieng Khoai Commune, said: Our local Party Committee and government have absolute trust in the Commune Police force.
+They are not afraid of difficulties and hardships, they rush to help people with small things; they regularly advise the Party Committee, People's Council and People's Committee of Phieng Khoai Commune on ensuring political security and social order and safety in the area, thereby serving the task of local socio-economic development.

-Phieng Khoai Commune Police coordinated with Border Guard to conduct administrative inspections in the border area.
+Phieng Khoai Commune Police coordinated with Border Guards to conduct administrative inspections in border areas.

-In Phieng Khoi, people do not assume that police officers specialize in catching criminals.
-There, officers like Lu Hong Vinh are no different from cleavers, besides their professional work, they have hundreds of other jobs.
+In Phieng Khoai, people do not assume that police officers specialize in catching criminals.
+There, officers like Lu Hong Vinh are no different from cleavers, besides their professional duties, they have hundreds of other tasks.
 When a cornfield in the upper village is in trouble, call the commune police.
 When a drug addict in the lower village has just returned from rehab, what can he do to make a living?
 Call a police officer named Vinh.
-Elderly people in Phieng Khoi say that thanks to the police officers, many families have food and property, with chickens and pigs filling the yard, and corn and rice in the barns.
+Elderly people in Phieng Khoai say that thanks to the police officers, many families have food and property, with chickens and pigs filling the yard, and corn and rice in the barns.
 Those compliments are the medals that the police officers receive after days and nights like "cleavers" running around the villages...

-During the most difficult times of his life, Le Dai Dong in Kim Chung 2 village, Phieng Khoi commune, became addicted to drugs.
+During the most difficult times of his life, Le Dai Dong in Kim Chung 2 village, Phieng Khoai commune, became addicted to drugs.
 After more than a year, Dong's family became one of the poorest in the village.
-The police officers persuaded Dong to go to a rehabilitation center.
-Le Dai Dong started his life from scratch, but he had the support of the officers and soldiers of Phieng Khoi commune police.
+Police officers persuaded Dong to go to a rehabilitation center.
+Le Dai Dong started his life from scratch, but he had the support of officers and soldiers of Phieng Khoai commune police.
 With loans to plant trees and raise livestock, after a year, he became a typical example of the village with a 2-hectare plum forest, pigs and chickens filling the barn; his family escaped poverty.
 More importantly, Dong completely broke away from drugs.

-He shared: "Before, I did not understand the law, fell into drug addiction, life was difficult, people looked down on me.
+He shared: "In the past, I did not understand the law, I was addicted to drugs, life was difficult, people looked down on me.
 With the encouragement of the Commune Police, I tried to start over, life is now stable, the economy is less difficult, my children are well educated.
-Comrade Lu Hong Vinh, the Commune Police Chief, often visits and encourages me, orienting me to do business, raise livestock, and grow crops.
-Life now is very different from before."
+Comrade Lu Hong Vinh, the Commune Police Chief, often visits and encourages me, giving me directions to do business, raise livestock, grow crops, life now is very different from before."

-Having been attached to the area for more than ten years, from when he was a police officer in charge of the commune to now taking on the role of Chief of the Commune Police, the residents here are familiar with the friendly police officer, actively propagating and mobilizing people to comply with the regulations of the Party and the laws of the State, guiding on effective ways to prevent the epidemic, propagating and mobilizing their children not to violate the law, not to get involved in social evils...
+Having been attached to the area for more than ten years, from when he was a police officer in charge of the commune to now taking on the role of Commune Police Chief, the residents here are familiar with the friendly police officer who actively propagates and mobilizes people to comply with the Party's regulations and the State's laws, guides on effective epidemic prevention methods, propagates and mobilizes their children not to violate the law, not to commit social evils...

 Lieutenant Colonel Lu Hong Vinh is familiar with every alley, every trail, and every opening on the border.
 Whether it is a scorching hot day or a cold winter night, the footsteps of this police officer seem tireless.
 Major Bui Trung Quan, a police officer of Phieng Khoai commune, commented: "Comrade Vinh is very skillful and gentle in dealing with the people.
-There were cases that seemed to be at a deadlock, but he resolved them for the people as well as the local officers to avoid unfortunate incidents."
+There were cases that seemed to be at a deadlock, but he helped the people and local officers to avoid unfortunate incidents."

-Lieutenant Colonel Lu Hong Vinh added: To do a good job of ensuring security and order at the grassroots level, we must be close to the people, closely follow the area, grasp the aspirations of the people, resolve problems so that the people have more trust and provide information for the police force to solve all problems right at the grassroots level.
-People who "stick to the village more than to their homes" like Lieutenant Colonel Lu Hong Vinh have been contributing to continuing the heroic story of protecting the land and people with all their faith, responsibility and love for the Fatherland.
+Lieutenant Colonel Lu Hong Vinh added: To do a good job of ensuring security and order at the grassroots level, we must be close to the people, closely follow the area, grasp the aspirations of the people, resolve problems so that people have more trust and provide information for the police force to solve all problems right at the grassroots level.
+People who "stay closer to the village than to their home" like Lieutenant Colonel Lu Hong Vinh have been contributing to continue writing the heroic story of protecting the land and people with all their faith, responsibility and love for the Fatherland.
 Their youth can be left at the border, but it is in exchange for peace for the homeland.